christopherobin/mage/lib/archivist/README.md

 contains 3 child labels:

 * `vaults` describes where you store all your data.
 The keys are the names you give to your vaults.
+* `listOrder` is an array with vault names, describing the order in which we list indexes.
 * `readOrder` is an array with vault names, describing the order in which we read data.
 * `writeOrder` is an array with vault names, describing the order in which we write data.